top of page

 A nomad from a young age, April-Louise attended a total of five schools (two primary schools & three secondary schools) throughout her education.
 This provided her with wide & varied experiences, teaching her how to adapt within both the state & private sectors.
 She soon realised how a person’s background & identity could provide or restrict access to different educational quality & opportunities.

 April-Louise is an alumna of the Universities of Kent & Birmingham where she graduated in 2015 (undergraduate), 2016 (masters) & 2020 (PhD) respectively.
 She also spent a year studying at the Chinese University of Hong Kong in 2013.
-She is the first person in her family to gain a PhD & she prays that there will be many more in future generations.
+As the first person in her family to gain a PhD, she prays that there will be many more in future generations.

-Through her educational experiences, April-Louise is working hard to cultivate an academic career where she offers alternative narratives about journeying through the (English) education system.
+Through her educational experiences, April-Louise is working hard to cultivate an academic career where she offers alternative narratives about journeying through the (English) education system as well as the hidden histories & contributions of enslaved African people & their descendants.
 She also critiques outdated notions of educational "success" through focusing on the experiences & journeys of Black girls & women.
+Recently, this critique has expanded to focus on the British heritage sector.

 She has developed an impressive professional reputation & a wide array of experience & expertise working with race equality, heritage & educational third sector organisations, as well as governments & universities, to name a few.